LindseySully/streaming-03-rabbitmq/README.md

 Sending the same message each time is kind of boring.
 This time:

 1. Where is the message defined?
 How can you change it?
+    - Line 19 changes the contents of a message
+    - Line 22 changes the console's print information
+    - Both can be updated for accuracy
 1. Modify emit_message.py to emit a different message.
 1. Execute the updated emit_message.py.
 1. Watch what happens in the listening terminal.